-Students live in the CET guesthouse, located in a residential neighborhood within Ho Chi Minh City’s District 1.
-The guesthouse is about a 15-minute walk to language classes at the VLS center, and an 8- to 12-minute walk to the University of Economics, Ho Chi Minh City where content classes are held.
-Commuting to internship placement sites varies per student—some students walk while others will need to take a taxi.
-Placements further than 25 minutes from campus and inaccessible by public transportation are eligible for a modest transit stipend.
+Students live in the CET program house (sometimes referred to as guesthouse), located in a residential neighborhood within Ho Chi Minh City’s District 1.
+It’s about a 15-minute walk to language classes at the VLS center, and an 10- to 12-minute walk to the University of Economics, Ho Chi Minh City where content classes are held.

 Students are typically assigned to housing by gender.
 However, arrangements can be made to accommodate gender diverse students if notice is provided in advance.

 Rooms are typically shared, but a single room in the guesthouse may be available for students with documented need if requested in advance.